inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 of TSN network nodes (although filtering components can also be inserted elsewhere in network nodes).

+Filtering and policing is defined in the TODO standard.
+In general, filtering prevents certain types of packets from entering a network node.
+Policing refers to enforcing data rate and bursting limits to protect upstream components and devices in a network.
+In INET, filtering is used with somewhat different meanings sometimes, as it generally refers to the filtering layer where filtering and policing takes places.
+Also, policing involves dropping (or filtering out) packets, also done in the filtering layer.
+So in this document, filtering is used in a broader sense than in the standard.

 **review** filtering AND policing -> interchangable? then why 'and'?

+-> actually, in the standard its called filtering and policing, which means basically the same; policing by filtering?

 .. note:: Filtering components don't even require a complete network to function, as demonstrated in the the :doc:`/showcases/tsn/streamfiltering/underthehood/doc/index` showcase.